ghowland/sireus/documentation/godoc.md

 In this way you can create a State Machine for investigating problems, trying to solve them, checking for resolution, and finally escalating and waiting for someone else to fix it.

-If a resolution is detected by an Action, the action can Reset this state, starting the States process over again.
+If a resolution is detected by a Condition, the action can Reset this state, starting the States process over again.

-States are used to exclude Actions from being tested, so that Actions can be targetted at a specific State of a Bot's operation.
+States are used to exclude Conditions from being tested, so that Conditions can be targetted at a specific State of a Bot's operation.
 This allows segmenting logic.
-Actions use Action.RequiredStates to limit when they can execute.
+Conditions use Condition.RequiredStates to limit when they can execute.

 ```go
 type BotForwardSequenceState struct {